vtexdocs/help-center-content/docs/faq/en/why-is-it-not-possible-to-integrate-vtex-marketplace-to-other-marketplaces.md

 ---
-title: Why is it not possible to integrate a VTEX marketplace to other marketplaces?
+title: 'Why is it not possible to integrate a VTEX marketplace to other marketplaces?'
 id: frequentlyAskedQuestions_4801
 status: PUBLISHED
 createdAt: 2017-04-27T22:23:24.680Z